- Download our Moving to Saudi Arabia Guide (PDF)

-Historically, women (including female expats) have not been allowed to have driver's licences in Saudi Arabia and were therefore unable to drive.
-But in 2018, the government implemented legislation to change this, and women are now allowed to drive in Saudi Arabia.
+Historically, women (including female expats) have not been allowed to have driving licences in Saudi Arabia and were therefore unable to drive.
+But in 2018, the government implemented legislation to change this, and women can now drive in Saudi Arabia.

-Expats can drive with a foreign or international driver's licence for up to three months, after which they're required to apply for a Saudi licence.
+Expats can drive with a foreign or international driving licence for up to three months, after which they're required to apply for a Saudi licence.

 Traffic cameras are increasingly being used to deter running red lights and speeding, and fines can be steep.
 Expats should check the government website frequently to see if they have any, as it's illegal to leave the country with unpaid fines.

 Public transport in Saudi Arabia

 Most expat compounds offer bus or shuttle services to meet the transport needs of women and children.

 Taxis are widely available in Saudi cities.
 This is usually the safest and most efficient mode of transport for those who do not drive themselves.